Learn more about Smooth Sumac

 Smooth sumac is known to shade and replace prairie plants and endangered species.
-It is one of the primary native woody nuisances that moves into prairies and loess hill prairies in Missouri, where its dense colonies eliminate other native species.
+It is one of the primary native woody nuisances that moves into prairies in Missouri, where its dense colonies eliminate other native species.

 Recommended Practices in Natural Communities of High Quality

 Managers first must decide what part of the population should be removed.
 In general, sumac should be left in ravines and draws within prairie communities.
 It should not be eliminated totally from communities where it is a natural component, but should be controlled where it has invaded or spread to the detriment of other native vegetation.

 Stems should be cut with an axe, lopper or harp blade in July or shortly after flowering.
 Sprouts then should be cut in August.
 Spot-treating cut stumps with Roundup (a formulation of glyphosate) will minimize resprouting.
 While the Roundup label recommends a 50- to 100-percent concentration of Roundup for stump treatment, a 10- to 20-percent concentration has proven effective.
 Roundup can be applied to cut stumps either with a low pressure hand-held sprayer or else by wiping it on the stump with a sponge applicator (similar to paint applicators).
 The herbicide applicator must be extremely careful not to contact non-target species with Roundup since this herbicide is nonselective and will kill most photosynthetically active plants when applied in July or August.
 Using a herbicide wick bar or wick tool is another way of applying nonselective herbicides in a controlled manner to minimize or eliminate application to non-target species.
 By law, herbicides may only be applied as per label instructions.
 (Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).